pytorch/pytorch/docs/source/notes/amp_examples.rst

                 loss = loss_fn(output, target)

             # Scales loss.
 Calls backward() on scaled loss to create scaled gradients.
-            # Backward passes under autocast are not necessary or recommended.
+            # Backward passes under autocast are not recommended.
             # Backward ops run in the same precision that autocast used for corresponding forward ops.
             scaler.scale(loss).backward()